Quote to Cash vs CPQ: How Revenue Teams Should Think About Each

 1. Product and pricing complexity:

 If you sell simple products with fixed prices, quoting is usually straightforward.
-As soon as you introduce configurable products, bundles, add-ons, tiered pricing, or custom discounts, manual quoting breaks down.
+As soon as you introduce configurable products and tiered pricing, manual quoting breaks down.

 CPQ becomes essential to generate accurate quotes and enforce pricing rules.
 Quote to Cash becomes necessary only when those quotes must reliably flow into billing and fulfillment systems.